System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 Goal: Build a system that predicts the next line of code in 300ms, refactors 12 files in 45 seconds, and builds an entire app from a one-sentence spec over 4 hours.
 1 million developers.
 100 million completions per day.
 This is the blueprint.

 How to read this: Three stories, three time scales.
 Story one: a keystroke becomes ghost text in 300ms.
 Story two: "refactor auth to JWT" becomes a 12-file diff in 45 seconds.
 Story three: "build me a SaaS app" becomes a deployed product in 4 hours.
-Each story peels back a deeper layer of the system.
+Each story goes deeper into the system.

 1. Problem Statement and Scale

 "Help developers write code."
 Sounds simple.
 It isn't.
-Here are the five problems that make this hard:
+Five problems make this hard:

 - The blank page.
 A developer types

 func processPayment(and stares at an empty body.
-You have 300 milliseconds to predict what they want before they type the next character.
-Miss that window and your suggestion is useless. - The 10,000-file maze.
+The system has 300 milliseconds to predict what comes next before the developer types another character.
+Miss that window and the suggestion is useless. - The 10,000-file maze.
 Someone says "refactor auth from sessions to JWT."
 The relevant code lives in 12 files out of 10,000.
 The developer doesn't know which 12.
-Your system needs to find them, understand them, plan the changes, execute across all 12, run tests, and fix anything that breaks.
+The system needs to find them, understand them, plan the changes, execute across all 12, run tests, and fix anything that breaks.
 Under a minute.

 - The "build me an app" problem.
 Developer has an idea and zero code.
-Your system takes a one-sentence spec, asks the right questions, designs the architecture, scaffolds the project, builds every module, handles errors, responds to "make the sidebar darker" and "actually switch to GraphQL" with equal grace, and deploys.
+The system takes a one-sentence spec, asks the right questions, designs the architecture, scaffolds the project, builds every module, handles errors, and treats "make the sidebar darker" and "actually switch to GraphQL" as equally valid mid-flight corrections.
 Autonomously.
 Over hours.

 - The quality wall.
 Every suggestion must parse, type-check, only reference imports that actually exist, match the project's coding style, and not introduce security holes.
 One hallucinated import and the developer spends 20 minutes debugging "module not found."

 - The money math.
 100M completions per day.
-If you use API pricing, each completion costs $0.001 at the cheapest tier and $0.05 at the most expensive.
+With API pricing, each completion costs $0.001 at the cheapest tier and $0.05 at the most expensive.
 With 1M developers, blended compute runs $4.5-6.5M/month.
 Revenue needs to exceed that.
-Self-hosting your own GPUs cuts compute to ~$500K/month, which changes the economics entirely.
+Self-hosting GPUs cuts compute to ~$500K/month, which completely changes the economics.

 Scale targets: